Ayt1da/Ayt1da/README.md

 ## About Me:
 - 😃 Love learning new things!
 - 🧐 love solving problems and being creative!
-- 🎮 Like playing games on my ancient pc
+- 🎮 Like playing games and chess
-- ♟  Like playing chess

 ### Find me at: